New Natural Gas Pipelines

 "BEFORE You Sign a Pipeline Lease- Did You KNOW?"
 PDF

-It's "The Fox Watching The Hen House"
+It's "The Fox Watching The Hen House" - this link explains:

 Federal Energy Regulatory Commission, or FERC, is an independent